 Planning legislation requires the Council to prepare and publish a Planning Enforcement Charter.
-The Charter explains how the enforcement process works, the role of the Council and the service standards it sets itself.
+The Charter explains how the enforcement process works, the role of the Council, how we engage with developers and the service standards it sets itself.
 It also details what happens at each stage of what can be a lengthy process.